TopHatCroat/notion-ai-banner/README.md

 Below is a description of key files and directories in the project:

 - `/package.json`: Contains project metadata and dependencies.
-- `/.env`: Stores configuration and sensitive credentials.
-(Ensure this file is not checked into version control).
+- `/.env.template`: Template configuration and sensitive credentials.
+Fill it up with your own credentials and rename it to `.env`.
 - `/app.js`: The entry point of the application server.
 - `/controllers`: Contains the logic to handle banner generation endpoints.
 - `/routes`: Defines the HTTP endpoints for the service.